 These hunting dogs are healthy overall and live to be 12 to 14 years old.
 They should get plenty of time outdoors but are very happy being inside with the family.

 English Springer Spaniel

-The English Springer Spaniel is a smart, friendly and affectionate dog.
-They love family like and do not like being left alone or ignored.
+The English Springer Spaniel is a smart, friendly, and affectionate dog.
+They love family and do not like being left alone or ignored.
 They are good with kids and other family pets.

 As a hunting dog, this dog breed had the job of flushing birds from cover, causing the birds to “spring” into the air.
 They are closely related to Cocker Spaniels, and in the past, dogs from the same litter were classified as either Cockers or Springers based on the dog’s size.
 The bigger dogs became Springer Spaniels.

 They have several coat colors, most combined with white.
 They need regular grooming to keep their coats clean and shiny.
 Their lifespan is from 12 to 14 years, and they are generally healthy.

 The English Toy Spaniel also was a favorite of Kings Charles.
 Often this breed is called King Charles Spaniel.

 The English Toy Spaniel is very similar to the Cavalier King Charles Spaniel.
 The Toy Spaniel was bred to have more of a pug nose like the Pekingnese.
 The Cavalier has a longer nose.